Useurmind/FluxInTypescriptWithRx/docs/routing/page_aware_dependency_injection.md

 - A global container factory
 - A site map node specific container factory

 By default the classes/stores registered in those factories will be only available to specific page for which the container was created.
 The only difference between the global and site map node specific factory is that you can put common registrations in the global factory once.
-In the end they will be page specific nevertheless.
+In the end the created instances will be page specific nevertheless.

 Extending on these concepts we want to introduce intentional sharing of state between pages.